How To Improve Your Gut Health

 • Fiber-rich foods: This includes the more obvious ones, like fruits (specifically apples, bananas, kiwi) and vegetables (especially leafy greens, broccoli, avocado), but also oats, chia seeds, flax seeds, nuts, and legumes.

-• Fermented foods: This refers to certain foods that have gone through a process that converts the sugars into other products and alters the nutritional content.
+• Fermented foods: This refers to foods that have gone through a process to convert the sugars in the food into other products and improve the nutritional content of the food, including making the food more easily digestible.
 Fermented foods include yogurt, kefir, kimchi, sauerkraut, kombucha and sourdough bread.

 • Prebiotics: Prebiotics are necessary because they feed the probiotics, or healthy bacteria, in your gut.
 You can eat your prebiotics by incorporating garlic, onions, bananas, and apples (pectin) into your diet.

-• Hydration, as always is crucial, as it helps support digestion and keep the fiber flowing and to keep digestion moving
+• Hydration is crucial, as it helps support digestion by moving the fiber and flushing out the toxins and waste.

 Foods that harm:

-• Highly processed foods (foods with a long list of ingredients, sugars and oils really mess with your gut health and cause disruptions to your digestion
+• Highly processed foods: this would be foods with a long list of ingredients, added sugars and seed oils that really mess with your gut health and the diversity of the gut.

-• Artificial sweeteners- while there might be an appeal to have fake sugars as a way to avoid eating too much sugar, these artificial sweeteners are mostly chemicals going into your system, which you can imagine how your gut might react.
+• Artificial sweeteners- while there might be an appeal to have fake sugars as a way to avoid eating too much regular sugar, these artificial sweeteners are mostly chemicals going into your system, which as you can imagine, your gut does not react well to.

-• Low-fiber diets- Considering the importance of fiber for a healthy gut, it’s somewhat obvious that a low fiber diet can harm your gut health, however, many of us don’t realize that we’re not getting quite enough fiber throughout the day.
+• Low-fiber diets- considering the importance of fiber for a healthy gut, it’s somewhat obvious that a low fiber diet can harm your gut health, however, many of us don’t realize that we’re not getting quite enough fiber throughout the day.
+As you begin to increase your fiber intake, you want to make sure you also increase your water, as previously mentioned.

-• Excessive alcohol- We know that alcohol is not exactly on the list of healthy choices for weight loss, however the most important thing to know is that an excessive consumption of alcohol will mess with the bacteria in your gut and lead to an imbalanced micrbiome.
+• Excessive alcohol- We know that alcohol is not exactly on the list of healthy choices for our health or weight, however it’s important to know that alcohol, specifically an excessive and regular intake, will mess with the bacteria in your gut and lead to an imbalanced microbiome.

 The great news is that dietary changes can shift gut bacteria in just a matter of days, so starting to make healthier, more gut-friendly choices today will pay off sooner than later.